 The undersigned hereby appoints Lloyd E. Ross and N.P.
 Dodge, Jr., and each or any of them, proxies of the undersigned, each with full power of substitution, to vote in their discretion at the Annual Meeting of Shareholders of the Company (the "Annual Meeting") and any adjournments thereof.
-The Annual Meeting will be held on Tuesday, May 20, 2003 at 10:00 a.m., Pacific Time at the Hilton Pasadena, 168 South Los Robles Avenue, Pasadena, California.
+The Annual Meeting will be held on Tuesday, April 29, 2003 at 10:00 a.m., Pacific Time at the Hilton Pasadena, 168 South Los Robles Avenue, Pasadena, California.

 This proxy, when properly executed, will be voted in the manner described herein by the undersigned shareholder(s) and the named proxies will, in their sole discretion, vote such shares on any other matters that may properly come before the meeting or any adjournments thereof.
-If no direction is made, this proxy will be voted FOR the listed Nominees and FOR each of the Proposals.
+If no direction is made, this proxy will be voted FOR the listed Nominees.
 Further, if cumulative voting rights for the election of directors (Item 1) are exercised at the meeting, the proxies will cumulatively vote their shares as provided in the proxy statement.
-If a proposal is made to adjourn the meeting in order to enable management to continue to solicit proxies in favor of any of the above proposals, the proxies will be voted in favor of adjournment, unless otherwise directed.